 conventional power stations, depending on your point of view).
 For example,

-using fission as a power source produces radiation, and, while it is mostly
+using fission as a power source produces radiation, and although it is mostly

 Allied to that, as with conventional power stations, there is only so much of

 the raw materials available from which to produce the power.
 Great advances have

 been have made in using other, renewable sources of power, such as energy